suhovius/kubectl-ai-experiments/README.md

 ### AI Tool

-These prompts were generated with the help of [kubectl-ai](https://github.com/sozercan/kubectl-ai) kubernetes CLI extension with OpenAI API
+These prompts were generated with the help of [kubectl-ai](https://github.com/sozercan/kubectl-ai) kubernetes CLI extension with OpenAI API [gpt-4o-mini](https://platform.openai.com/docs/models/gpt-4o-mini) model

 #### Used command format to generate manifests from these prompts